JoelDewey/yarrbot/README.md

 user specified in the `YARRBOT_INITIALIZATION_USER` environment variable.
 Yarrbot responds to the following commands:

 * `!yarrbot ping`: Testing command to which Yarrbot will reply with `pong`.
-* `!yarrbot webhook add sonarr|radarr roomOrAliasId username [password]`: Add a new webhook for either Sonarr or Radarr for the given Room ID or Room Alias ID with a username.
-Optionally supports providing a password; if the password isn't provided, then Yarrbot will generate one.
+* `!yarrbot webhook add sonarr roomOrAliasId username [password]`: Add a new webhook for either Sonarr or Radarr (replacing `sonarr` with `radarr`) for the given Room ID or Room Alias ID with a username.
+Optionally supports
+  providing a password; if the password isn't provided, then Yarrbot will generate one.
 * `!yarrbot webhook list`: List the webhooks in the system.
 * `!yarrbot webhook remove webhookId`: Removes a webhook by its ID, provided by the `webhook list` or `webhook add` commands.

 To set up either Sonarr or Radarr with Yarrbot: